Featured Post

 Every Jewish home needs mezuzahs on its doors – not just according to tradition but per a Biblical commandment as well.
 A mezuzah consists of an outer case, often beautifully decorated, and a mezuzah parchment scroll containing Biblical verses.
 It is also believed that the mezuzah bestows blessing and protection on the home and anyone who passes it.

-Many Jewish families take the tradition of putting up mezuzahs around the home as an opportunity to also showcase their style and sense of Jewish pride, with gorgeous artistic mezuzah cases made by talented artists.
+Beyond its religious purpose, many Jewish families view the placement of mezuzahs as an opportunity to express personal style and a sense of Jewish identity, choosing gorgeous artistic mezuzah cases made by talented artists.

 btn